slgold95/bread/README.md

     + d is the fractal exponent that models the likelihood of occurrence of spheres in relation with their radii
 - Random voxels are removed from the voxelization to create the appearance of bubbles in the dough
 - Values for the equation parameters are given in the paper; I worked off those values and tuned them until I liked my results
+- Clicking the "Bake" button will get different bubbles generated each time:
 - ![](bubbles1.png)
 - ![](bubbles2.png)
 - ![](bubbles3.png)